The Embassy of Canada in Washington, D.C. is accepting applications to staff the position of Payroll Administrator, details as follows.

 Hours of work:

-Normal hours of work for this position are in accordance with the Locally Engaged Staff (LES) regulations of 37.5 hours per week.
-The ability to work overtime, when required, to meet mission critical HR and payroll events is required.
+Normal hours of work for this position are in accordance with the Terms and Conditions of Employment for Locally Engaged Staff (LES) in the United States of 37.5 hours per week.
+The incumbent will be required to work hours in excess of 37.5 hours per week in order to meet operational requirements for a bi-monthly payroll.